Chart Color Schemes

 The level of cultural diversity witnessed in Kew East was found to be above average when compared nationally for a number of language and cultural background related metrics

-Kew East had a higher cultural diversity than most local areas, with 28.5% of its residents born overseas and 27.8% speaking languages other than English at home.
-Christianity was the predominant religion in Kew East, making up 49.9% of the population.
-Judaism was overrepresented compared to Greater Melbourne, comprising 0.8% versus 1.0%.
+Kew East had a higher cultural diversity than most local areas, with 28.5% of its residents born overseas and 27.8% speaking a language other than English at home.
+Christianity was the predominant religion in Kew East, accounting for 49.9% of the population.
+Judaism, however, was more prevalent in Kew East than in Greater Melbourne, with 0.8% compared to 1.0%.

 Frequently Asked Questions - Diversity